svn2github/dotnetzip/Readme.txt

 Limitations
 ---------------------------------

-There are numerous limitations to this library:
+There are a few limitations to this library:

  it does not support "multi-disk archives." or "disk spanning"